-While Coding for Crayfish was filmed during the 2019/2020 lobster season before the pandemic hit the South African shores, the Story of traditional fisher David Shoshola – and thousands of small-scale fishers in South Africa – is more relevant now than ever.
-The lobster value chain in South Africa epitomises the glaring contradictions inherent in our capital-intensive globalised food system.
+The value chain for West Coast Rock Lobster (also known as lobster, crayfish and kreef) in South Africa epitomises the glaring contradictions inherent in our capital-intensive, globalised food system.
 Historic over-exploitation, a failed and now slow recognition of traditional fishers’ rights, combined with strong market forces feeding an illegal industry, have resulted in a crisis in this fishery, where many have advocated for fishery and/or market closures.

 Coding for Crayfish follows the efforts of fishers in a small community on the West Coast of South Africa, who have co-designed and embraced simple but integrated technologies to develop their own Community-Supported Fisheries, connecting directly with a local market, thereby re-imagining a shorter, transparent and equitable supply chain that can assist with efforts in fisheries rebuilding.